carlo-monti/Sx4/readme.md

 * **Add OSC control**.
   * To control your patch via OSC you can assign the OSC name to a module using the connection object: **[main_connection 1 brds1]** will make the `brds_synth` responding on the `brds1` name.
 It means that   you can control the parameter number 21 by sending a value to `brds1/21`.
 You can find a parameter list with the corresponding number on the `OSC_implementation.txt` file in the `modules/info` folder.

 You can create as many sets as you want by simply repeating all of the above in a new folder.
+Remember that every instance of a module must have a different ID: if I want to load two `brds_synth` modules, each must have its own ID, otherwise the presets will be overwritten!

 ## Structure